 - 5.15.1 The Council has investigated whether the larger action areas allocated for residential development within the UDP could be capable of accommodating a greater number of dwellings than was initially anticipated (and recorded in the UDP).
-This is because at the time of drafting the UDP, the Council was operating a housing constraint policy which meant that the number of housing completions was constrained to a maximum number. - 5.15.2 The Council considers it possible that the housing capacity on the Tower Hill action area could be significantly increased from its identified capacity of 300 dwellings.
-It is also a possibility that the 1450 net dwellings anticipated to be completed in the North Huyton action area could be increased.
-However, the Council considers that this increased yield would need to be investigated further through master planning and revisions to the Supplementary Planning Documents which are in place to guide regeneration within these areas.
+This is because at the time of drafting the UDP, the Council was operating (as required by the then extant Regional Planning Guidance for the North West) a housing constraint policy which meant that the number of housing completions was constrained to a maximum number. - 5.15.2 The Council considers it possible that the housing capacity of the Tower Hill action area could potentially be significantly increased from its identified capacity of 300 dwellings.
+It is also possible that the 1450 net dwellings anticipated to be completed in the North Huyton action area could be increased.
+However, the Council considers that this increased yield would need to be investigated further through additional planning applications and/or master planning and revisions to the Supplementary Planning Documents which are in place to guide regeneration within these areas.
 This would need to demonstrate for example that increased density would not have a detrimental impact on greenspace and infrastructure provision in the locality, and would accord with the regeneration priorities set out for these areas within Core Strategy policy.
 Therefore the increased capacity of housing land from these sources cannot be relied upon at this stage.
 The Council considers that the most appropriate approach to these sources would be to incorporate any uplift in yield as part of the SHLAA and housing monitoring processes.